xPatricki/Project-2d/README.md

 # Project-2d
-## We are a group of students that will creat an game soon
+## We are a group of students that will creat a game soon